The Bankrate promise

 Is renters insurance worth it?

-Renters insurance also covers your personal possessions if they are damaged in a natural disaster or stolen.
-It can also reimburse you for items that are lost and stolen from your car or when you are away from home.
+Renters insurance also covers your personal possessions if they are damaged in a covered natural disaster or stolen.
+It may also reimburse you for items that are lost and stolen from your car or when you are away from home.

 How do I calculate renters insurance coverage?